Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Do meetings subject to the Open Meetings Act still have to provide an opportunity for public participation?

-Yes, this requirement was not modified.
+Yes.
+This requirement was not modified.

 Program Review